ozelen/cv/README.md

 As an Engineering Manager, I led the backend and Infrastructure team.
 Conducted project assessment and tradeoff analysis.
 Planned and executed significant legacy migrations, security audit and implementation, performance issues discovery, and mitigation.
 Managed staffing engineers and managers.
 Handled people management.

 We successfully migrated from AWS Beanstalk to Kubernetes.
-We significantly increased the performance of application and database layers, which allowed the company to introduce new major features, such as audio rooms.
+We significantly increased the performance of application and database layers, which allowed the company to introduce new significant features, such as audio rooms.
 And, as a result, raise a new round of investments.

 ## Solutions Architect at Influencer.com